rominmx/postcss-compact-mq/README.md

 ```

 ### Options
-`type`: media type using when media type in expression is omitted.
+`type`: media type which is used when media type in expression is omitted.
 Default value: `screen`.

 ## Inspiration
 This plugin was inspired by awesome Sass library [include-media](http://include-media.com) by Eduardo Bouças and Hugo Giraudel.